 If you lived in Provo anytime between 2010 and 2019, you probably remember the Rooftop Concert Series without needing it described.
 On the first Friday of each month, downtown turned into something it isn't most of the year: a place where thousands of people stood shoulder-to-shoulder on Center Street and listened to live music for free.
 Imagine Dragons played one.
 So did Neon Trees, The National Parks, The Backseat Lovers, The Moth & The Flame.
 The thing that started on a downtown parking garage roof became, for a stretch of about a decade, the single most distinctive piece of Provo's identity to anyone outside the city.

 Then it ended in 2019.
 The funding model — relying entirely on corporate sponsors — stopped working, and the series went on indefinite hiatus.
-For seven years, Provo had a Rooftop-shaped hole in its summers.
+For six summers, Provo had a Rooftop-shaped hole in its calendar.

 Why This Is a Bigger Deal Than It Sounds